Pat Butcher: In popular culture

 The character of Pat has been spoofed in the cartoon sketch series 2DTV.
 The impressionist who provided the voice is Jan Ravens, who has not only provided the voice of Pat, but also acted the part on-screen in several episodes of the BBC's Big Impression, which devoted a regular sketch to various EastEnders characters.
 Ravens also played Pat in the other impressionist series, Dead Ringers.
 The Impressions Show with Culshaw and Stephenson contains sketches in which impressionist Debra Stephenson portrays Pat in situations, often with Coronation Street character Ken Barlow, played by Jon Culshaw.

-Pat was also the frequent target of jokes in Harry Hill's TV Burp, usually alluding to her former prostitution and alleged sexual promiscuity.
-Comedian Lee Evans once used Pat as one of his jokes in his tour Live at the O2 Arena.
 In the first episode of Series 3 of The Inbetweeners, Jay gets his ears pierced with large round earrings and is mocked by his friend Simon Cooper, who calls it the "Pat Butcher look".
 The character Pat Butcher, portrayed by Jim Howick in the BBC sitcom Ghosts, is named for the EastEnders character.

+Reception

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Pat fifth on their ranked list of the best EastEnders characters of all time, calling Pat a "Former beauty queen and prostitute whose character was as bold and attention-grabbing as her ear rings" and noting that she was "involved in many memorable slanging matches with Peggy including the classic pair of "You bitch!
+You cow!" slapping altercations that took place ten years apart".
+In 2021, Angie Quinn from MyLondon called Pat one of the "icons who are no longer on the square" and noted how fans missed her.
+Joe Anderton of Digital Spy called Pat a "gay icon".